The Fastest Clock in the Universe: Development

 Regarding the play’s numerous influences Ridley has said "It’s the only play in which I’ve done... [where] the play itself is like this junk shop... in which all the kind of scrapbook ideas I’ve been playing around with have been thrown in...
 It’s almost like I could do an annotated version of the script [where] every line would have a little asterisk by it... connecting it to something else... of where this idea came from...
 It’s the only play in which I’ve consciously done that, but all these references [and] allusions to other things it’s making... is part of that kind of shimmering kaleidoscop[ic] idea on top of idea world that it is."

-The title of the play might have been named after an episode of the BBC astronomy documentary television programme The Sky at Night titled "The Fastest Clocks in the Universe" which was broadcast in 1991 and was about millisecond pulsars.

 Ridley dedicated the play to his friend and fellow visual artist Dominic Vianney Murphy who studied with him at St Martins School of Art.